ethansaxenian/nhl-cli/DOCS.md

 ## `nhl play-types-player`

-List all play types for player
+List all play types for player.

 **Usage**: